michaeltyur/cinema-portal/README.md

 ## The working version can be seen by clicking on the link:
 https://cinema-project-40a56.firebaseapp.com/

+##After Downloading
+Run `npm install` to штыефдд the missing packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.